How mortgages are approved

-When you apply for a mortgage, whether you're purchasing or refinancing, your mortgage loan officer will forward your application and the supporting documentation to an Glossary Term: underwriter.
-It's the underwriter's responsibility to review your loan scenario and the supporting documentation to ensure that it meets the loan program guidelines to determine whether or not you qualify for the loan.
+To get a clearer view of the home loan process, it’s helpful to know some of the factors that will be considered when your mortgage application is reviewed.When you apply for a mortgage, your loan officer will forward your application and the supporting documentation to an underwriter.
+It's the underwriter's responsibility to review your loan scenario and the supporting documentation to ensure that it meets the loan program guidelines, to determine whether or not you qualify for the loan.

 The underwriter looks at your application to see if it meets these basic criteria:

-As you move forward, keep in mind that your income, debt, credit history, down payment and savings (if applicable), the home's value and your loan program's guidelines will all play a role in whether your loan application is approved.
+- As you move forward, keep in mind that your income, debt, credit history, down payment and savings (if applicable), the home's value and your loan program's guidelines will all play a role in whether your loan application is approved.